queenoriol/queenoriol.github.io/Tech_Sales_Analysis/README.md

 ---

-## Insight #1: Sales are Highest in Q1 and Q4
+## Insight #1: Sales are Highest in Q4 and Q2

 **What was observed:**
-- Revenue peaked in April ($4.2M) and December ($4.4M)
+- Revenue peaked in December ($4.29M) and October ($3.48M)
-- Q1 (Jan–Mar) and Q4 (Oct–Dec) combined contribute approximately 58% of total annual revenue
+- Q4 (Oct–Dec) and Q2 (Apr–Jun) combined contribute approximately 47% of total annual revenue
-- Sales dip significantly from May through September, with August recording the lowest revenue at $1.6M
+- Sales dip significantly in January, recording the lowest revenue at $1.68M

 **Why this matters:**
-The strong Q1 and Q4 performance likely reflects the seasonality of consumer behavior.
-Q1 includes post-holiday purchases, New Year upgrades, and tax refund spending, while Q4 benefits from holiday promotions like Black Friday and Christmas.
+The strong Q4 performance likely reflects the seasonality of consumer behavior, benefiting from holiday promotions like Black Friday and Christmas.
+Q2's strength may be attributed to spring sales and product launches.

 **Strategic recommendation:**
-Introduce seasonal campaigns during slower months (May–Sept) using discount bundles, back-to-school offers, or loyalty incentives.
+Introduce seasonal campaigns during slower months (Jan–Mar) using discount bundles, back-to-school offers, or loyalty incentives.
 This can help level out revenue across the year and reduce reliance on seasonal spikes.

 **Insight Visual Placeholder:**
 `![Monthly Sales Trend Line Chart](insert-link-or-path-here)`